 Genomic surveillance, population testing and contact tracing measures have all made a significant difference to national outcomes, especially early on in the pandemic.
 However, inoculation programmes are the measure currently making the biggest difference to how quickly an economy can reopen.

 Over the last year, we have seen governments increase spending in a bid to compensate for the lost economic activity caused by the pandemic.

 Big packages do not guarantee a rapid recovery, but they certainly seem to help.
 In terms of size, the UK, Singapore, the US and Canada have increased fiscal support the most – spending in 2020 is estimated to have increased by around 10% of gross domestic product (GDP).

 Spending is also set to be extended.
 The huge increase in spending in 2020 led economists to expect a global fiscal contraction in 2021, as governments let fiscal measures expire once economies were permitted to re-open.

 The policy predicament

 Any research in this document has been procured and may have been acted upon by Close Brothers Asset Management for its own purposes.
 The information is being made available to you only incidentally.
 The views expressed herein do not constitute investment, taxation or any other advice and are subject to change.
 They do not necessarily reflect the views of any company in the Close Brothers Group or any part thereof and no assurances are made as to their accuracy.
 Investments may not be suitable for everyone.
 Past performance is not a reliable indicator of future results.
 The value of investments and the income from them may fall as well as rise and is not guaranteed.
 An investor may not get back the original amount invested.
-Unless otherwise indicated, all information and opinions expressed in this document are those of Close Brothers Asset Management and are correct as of March 2021.
+Unless otherwise indicated, all information and opinions expressed in this document are those of Close Brothers Asset Management and are correct as of June 2021.